SFU-CMPT-201/a2-pub/README.md

 ## Extra instructions

-Similar to the command-line interface tutorial, there are activities at the end of each section, and those are the basis of your grade.
-However, you need to do slightly-modified activities described below so we can grade them more easily.
-This means that you do not need to do the activities from the tutorial itself.
-Of course, you need to do the activities on this VM using `nvim`.
-As mentioned before, we have configured our `nvim` so that it occasionally takes a snapshot of the file you are editing and saves the snapshot to a directory named `.history`.
+Similar to the command-line interface tutorial, there are activities described at the end of each section and those are the basis of your grade.
+However, we have made slight modifications to these activities for easier grading.
+As a result, you need to complete the activities that we describe below, not the ones from the tutorial.

+Of course, you need to complete the activities using `nvim` on our VM.
+As mentioned before, we have configured our `nvim` so that it occasionally takes a snapshot of the file you are editing and saves the snapshot to a directory named `.nvim`.
 For this and all future assignments, you need to push this directory as part of your submission.
-We will check this directory, analyze the snapshots to make sure that you are using `nvim`, and use the analysis results as part of grading.
+We will check this directory, analyze the snapshots to make sure that you are using `nvim`, and use the analysis results as part of our grading.
 So make sure you always use `nvim` for this and all future assignments.

 ### Using bash